RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition

-\textbf{\emph{Reasoning Evaluation}.} Table~\ref{tab:reasoning_metrics} presents the evaluation metrics used for each reasoning module.
-For a subset of the intermediate reasoning modules that require semantic judgment, we employ an LLM-based evaluation paradigm (\emph{LLM-as-Judge}).
-The reliability of \emph{LLM-as-Judge} has been widely studied and shown to be effective not only in natural language generation tasks~\cite{liu2023g,song2024finesure}, but also in software engineering-related tasks~\cite{he2025code,wang2025can}.
-To compute the metrics for \emph{Specific Tasks}, it is necessary to align benchmark tasks with the tasks inferred from the agent-generated patch.
+\textbf{\emph{Reasoning Evaluation}.} Table~\ref{tab:reasoning_metrics} presents the evaluation metrics used for each reasoning module. \dx{Since feature addition may admit multiple valid implementations, these metrics should be interpreted as alignment with the developer-accepted reference reasoning.} For a subset of the intermediate reasoning modules that require semantic judgment, we employ an LLM-based evaluation paradigm (\emph{LLM-as-Judge}).
+The reliability of \emph{LLM-as-Judge} has been widely studied and shown to be effective not only in natural language generation tasks~\cite{liu2023g,song2024finesure}, but also in software engineering-related tasks~\cite{he2025code,wang2025can}. \dx{All LLM-based reasoning evaluation steps use \texttt{DeepSeek} with temperature 0.0.
+The prompt and scripts are included in the replication package.} To compute the metrics for \emph{Specific Tasks}, it is necessary to align benchmark tasks with the tasks inferred from the agent-generated patch.
 We adopt a hybrid alignment strategy that combines deterministic matching with semantic matching.
 For tasks whose \emph{Change Type} is \texttt{deleted} or \texttt{modified}, we apply deterministic alignment: a task is considered aligned if both its \emph{Entity Name} and \emph{Location} match exactly between the benchmark and the agent output.
 For tasks with \emph{Change Type} \texttt{new}, we first attempt deterministic matching using the same criteria.
 If no aligned task is found, we further employ an LLM-based semantic matcher to compare the \emph{Purpose} descriptions and identify an aligned task at the functional level.
 A similar alignment procedure is applied to the \emph{Task Steps} module.
 For each benchmark step, we first select candidate agent steps that share the same \emph{Step Type} and have overlapping \emph{Related Tasks}.
-We then use an LLM-based semantic judgment to determine whether any candidate step covers the benchmark step’s intent.
+We then use an LLM-based semantic judgment to determine whether any candidate step covers the benchmark step’s intent. \dx{To validate the evaluation procedure, two authors manually reviewed 100 evaluated agent runs.
+They marked an evaluation as correct when the reported match or score was supported by both the \emph{Reference Reasoning} and the agent trace.
+They marked it as incorrect when the evaluator missed a semantically equivalent match, accepted an unrelated match, or assigned a score that was not supported by the evidence.
+Disagreements were resolved through discussion.
+The authors agreed with the automatic evaluation in 97 of the 100 runs, indicating that the procedure is reliable for measuring alignment with the \emph{Reference Reasoning}.}